lukebelden/harry-potter-board-game/README.md

-# Harry Potter - The Board Game
+# Witches and Wizards - The Board Game

 ## Primary Goals of Design

-- Thematic: Playing HPBG should feel close to the main theme and elements of the book without requiring the same story line.
-Students, teachers, locations, items, and progression through 6 years of Hogwarts, should all be included, but the actual story line is dynamic and new to the game.
+- Thematic: Playing Witches and Wizards should feel close to the main theme and elements of the book of Harry Potter without requiring the same story line.
+Students, teachers, locations, items, spells and progression through four seasons of Hogwarts, should all be included.
+The actual story line is dynamic and new to the game.
 Playing a student should feel thematic and appropriate for that character.

 - Discovery: Exploring the board should feel like the first years at Hogwarts; discovery rooms, uncovering mysteries to a story, competing in challenges, and completing objectives.